wither/HackTheBox/Lame/README.md

 ![NMap](https://i.imgur.com/Bzzrvgg.png)

+I noticed that this machine was running what seemed to be an old version of Samba, which from my experience are typically very vulnerable.
+So I then had to see if thre was exploit already available for this version.

 ## Google

-I then began to search the exploit on Google.
+I then began to search for an exploit on Google.
 This was the first result, from a reliable source: Rapid7.

 ![Rapid7](https://i.imgur.com/Giv3H9S.png)